bstockton/JavaCompressionAlgos/Documents/README.txt

 	The Author felt a hash table was the best data structure to use for this method because of its speed.
-We then dumped the objects into an array for sorting, empirically this was the fastest way to implemnt that method.
+We then dumped the objects into an array for sorting, empirically this was the fastest way to implement that method.